INFO-4602-5602/project1-zayo-project1/README.md

     * [Visualization 6: Not used](#Visualization 6: Not used)
 * [References](#References)

-Plz don’t attach image, if you need, attach URL!!!
 ## Team members and contributions
 * Paige Johnson:
 	* Participate in conceptualizing the visualizations